-Memory: The memory is divided into 2 areas and is labeled as "15" in Figure 6, to facilitate the view of data stored at different memory locations before, during and after program execution.
+Memory: The memory is divided into two areas and is labeled as "15" in Figure 6, to facilitate the view of data stored at different memory locations before, during and after program execution.

-Processor's State: Labeled as "16" in Figure 6, this area shows the current values of the Instruction register and the Program Counter while the program executes.
+Processor's State: Labeled as "16" in Figure 6, this area shows the current values of the

+Instruction Register and the Program Counter while the program executes.

-Search: The search option for the FALCON-A simulator is labeled as "17" in Figure 6.
-This feature is similar to the way the search feature of the FALCON-A Assembler works.
-It offers to highlight the search string which goes as an input, with the "All " and " Part " option.
-The results of the search are highlighted in the color yellow.
+Highlight: The highlight option for the FALCON-A simulator is labeled as "17" in Figure 6.
+This feature is similar to the way the highlight feature of the FALCON-A Assembler works.
+It offers to highlight the search string which is entered as an input, with the "All " and " Part " option.
+The results of the search are highlighted using the yellow color.
 It also indicates the total number of matches.